PostgreSQL

 User management

-The owner of the database instance will be considered the database administrator (DBA), and provided with a temporal password with full administrator capabilities.
+The owner of the database instance will be considered the database administrator (DBA), and provided with a temporary password with full administrator capabilities.
 The user is required to change the temporal password as soon as possible.

 As a DBA, the user will have the ability to grant access to new users and manage their access privileges.
 For further information about how to correctly manage user privileges and accounts, please refer to the official PostgreSQL documentation.